Funeral directors

 You can order extra copies of the death certificate through eRegistry.
 You do not need to submit another Death Registration Statement.

-If the death was registered more than two months ago, only the next of kin can apply for the death certificate.
-This can be ordered either:
+If the death was registered more than 30 days ago, only a next of kin, executor of the estate, or solicitor acting on behalf of the next kin of the estate can apply for the death certificate.

 How do I correct an error on the death registration